lehlud/Plasmatum/README.md

 u(x) = x as Float;

 -- because Plasmatum does not throw exceptions
--- converting any object to a Float just
+-- converting anything that cannot be converted
--- produces an Undefined value
+-- to a Float creates an Undefined value

 ```